continuedev/continue/docs/docs/customization/models.md

 You also have access to customize the prompt used in the '/edit' slash command.
 We already have a well-engineered prompt for GPT-4 and sensible defaults for less powerful open-source models, but you might wish to play with the prompt and try to find a more reliable alternative if you are for example getting English as well as code in your output.

 To customize the prompt, use the `prompt_templates` property of any `LLM`, which is a dictionary, and set the "edit" key to a template string with Mustache syntax.
-The 'file_prefix', 'file_suffix', 'code_to_edit', and 'user_input' variables are available in the template.
+The 'file_prefix', 'file_suffix', 'code_to_edit', 'context_items', and 'user_input' variables are available in the template.
 Here is an example (the default for non-GPT-4 models):

 ````python
 """